TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Spring Outlook: U.S. to see moderate flooding, warmer-than-normal temperatures Drought to persist in south-central Plains and the Southwest AROUND NOAA // Join NOAA at the 2018 National Science Teachers Association conference Sorry, Groundhog: February and Winter 2018 were warmer than average for the U.S. NOAA Science Report highlights 2017 research accomplishments
+Enter Search Terms Spring Outlook: U.S. to see moderate flooding, warmer-than-normal temperatures Drought to persist in south-central Plains and the Southwest AROUND NOAA // Wildfire season in Southern Plains off to a strong start after a dry winter Join NOAA at the 2018 National Science Teachers Association conference NOAA Science Report highlights 2017 research accomplishments

 *   About our agency
 *   News and features